casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 every source directory with a `.may_include` file, no local headers are included except those specifically permitted by the `.may_include` file.
-When editing one of these files, please make sure that you are not introducing any cycles into Tor's dependency graph.
+When editing one of these files, please make sure that you are not introducing any cycles into Nuon's dependency graph.

 ## Floating point math is hard